-When it comes to marking patterns, there are lots of options out there, but we bet you haven’t considered these pens before.
-PILOT FriXion pens are classic ballpoint-style pens but with an awesome feature: They erase with heat!
+When it comes to marking patterns, there are lots of options out there, but we bet you haven’t considered erasable pens before.
+These utensils are classic ballpoint-style pens but with an awesome feature: They erase with heat!
 Just iron over your marks or wave your steamer over any lines and the ink is gone.
 The best part: You can find them right in the office supplies aisle at any big box store—no rushing to the fabric shop for these!

 Make a day spent crafting even cozier with these women’s novelty sewing socks.
 They feature a variety of cute decals, including scissors, spools and a seam ripper, among others.
 While you’re shopping, pick up these sweet Amazon Handmade gifts, as well.

 It’s every seamstress’s dream to have a dress form situated in the corner of their sewing room.
 Dress forms make it easy to work on apparel without the back and forth of trying the clothing on yourself every few steps.
 This dress form is a great option because it’s adjustable.
 You can easily fit clothes to yourself and others, even if you aren’t the same size.